 Indeed, it is crucial to be able to do some small talk with a customer while preparing their order in order to deliver good customer service.
 However, sometimes (especially during the first period your training) it can be difficult to juggle between preparing a customer's order and connecting with them.

 “Today, I am an expert in making smoothies.”

 It can feel overwhelming to be surrounded by colleagues who know what they are doing while you don’t however, there is no need to feel this way.
 Like most of the skills in the hospitality industry, mastering it comes with experience.

 In order to acquire the skill of multitasking, I practiced the smoothie recipes and memorized every step of the procedure until I dreamed about it in my sleep.
-After that, I mastered every small talk and handling changes in customer’s requests with ease.
+After that, I mastered small talk and handled changes in customer’s requests with ease.

 The more you practice a specific task, the better you learn how to repeat it perfectly and before you know it, you will be able to master them while at the same time entertaining your customers.

 The day I served “lamb shank” to someone who asked for “Lapsang” (a type of tea)...